genea-workshop/leaderboard/_pages/leaderboard.md

 <br>

-<h2 style="color: #3979c0">Leaderboard setup</h2>
+<h2 style="color: #3979c0">Leaderboard setup and timeline</h2>
-Gesture-generation models are currently scattered across different datasets, and it is often difficult to successfully retrain someone else’s model on new data.
+The leaderboard will be released in two stages.

-To populate the leaderboard, we are currently inviting authors of up to 15 recent gesture-generation models to participate in a large-scale evaluation.
+To construct the leaderboard, we are inviting authors of up to 15 already published gesture-generation models to participate in a large-scale evaluation.
 The organisers will conduct a comprehensive evaluation of the submitted systems, which will then be published on our website, alongside all collected outputs, ratings, and scripts necessary for reproducing the evaluation.

-After this initial evaluation is completed, the leaderboard will become open to public submissions, and will be continuously updated by the GENEA team.
+Afterwards, the leaderboard will become open to new submissions, and will be continuously updated by the GENEA team.
+Our current plan is to release the leaderboard **by the end of the year**.

 <h3 style="color: #3979c0">Dataset</h3>
 The leaderboard is going to use the English recordings of the [BEAT-v2 dataset](https://pantomatrix.github.io/EMAGE/) in the SMPL-X format, without facial expressions.
 We think this data is the best candidate for an initial benchmark dataset for several reasons: